Arlo and Janis by Jimmy Johnson for May 30, 2022

 27. P1030365

-flushed about 2 years ago
+flushed over 2 years ago

 JJ is talking about mine and yours brothers in arms.
 My war was Viet Nam for others it may have been Korea or WWII or more recently the Middle East.
 Too many to name but wars none-the-less.
 “All gave some, some gave all”.
 In remembrance of my friend Phil Fox.
 Flint Northern High School 1964.
 Rest in peace Phil and thank you for serving.